-Article collated from excerpts of an article authored by Colin Gowland – International Sailing Academy https://internationalsailingacademy.com/
+Article collated from excerpts of an article authored by Colin Gowland regarding Handling Gusts and Lulls – International Sailing Academy https://internationalsailingacademy.com/

 Many sailors have poor gust response and in gusts, there is a tendency to “fight” the boat with hiking and often too much steering to control power.

-In keelboats, we often see the boat heeling too much, the helmsman pinching and employing corrective steers which leads to unnecessary strain on the boat and crew causing reduced speed and lower VMG.
+In keelboats, we often see the boat heeling too much, the helmsman pinching and employing corrective steers.
+This leads to unnecessary strain on the boat and crew causing reduced speed and lower VMG.

 Much is often said about changing gears in up and down pressure with regards to sailing shape, and while that’s very important, there’s a lot more to learn.